nextcloud/desktop/doc/autoupdate.rst

 The Automatic Updater
 =====================

-To ensure that you are always using the latest version of the ownCloud client, an auto-update mechanism has been added in Version 1.5.1.
-The Automatic Updater ensures that you automatically profit from the latest features and bugfixes.
+To ensure that you are always using the latest version of the ownCloud client, the Automatic Updater ensures that you always have the latest features and bugfixes.

-.. note:: The Automatic Updater functions differently, depending on the operating system.
+The Automatic Updater operates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
+However, on Linux systems the Updater will check for updates and notify you when a new version is available.

 Basic Workflow
 --------------

 The following sections describe how to use the Automatic Updater on different operating systems:

 Windows
 ^^^^^^^
 The ownCloud client checks for updates and downloads them when available.
 You can view the update status under ``Settings -> General -> Updates`` in the ownCloud client.